Self-gravitating splitting thin shells: Introduction

 \subsubsection{Outline}

-We begin with a description of a general shell in a spherically symmetric bulk spacetime of an arbitrary number of dimensions in Section \ref{sphericalshells}.
-In Section \ref{sphericalmotion} we analyze some aspects of the dynamics of these shells, provided their matter-energy content satisfy the dominant energy condition.
-In Section \ref{2splitting} we develop the stability analysis against separation of non-interacting constituents and find a stability condition for general constituents, and then construct some examples of splitting solutions in Section \ref{splittingshells}.
-In Section \ref{3splitting}, we analyze a splitting scenario that preserves $Z_2$ symmetry in which a three component shell (with two of its constituents being identical) splits into three shells.
-Then in Section \ref{splittingbranes} we extend both kind of instabilities to non-$Z_2$-symmetric and $Z_2$-symmetric brane-world models respectively.
-Finally, in Section \ref{final} we comment on possible interpretations of these features in the context of the general initial value problem with concentrated sources.
-We formulate the following conjecture: {\it unstable hypersurfaces are not thin-shell limits of thick configurations.}
+We begin with a description of a general shell in an isotropic (spherical, planar or hyperbolic symmetry) bulk spacetime of an arbitrary number of dimensions in Section \ref{thinshells}.
+Later in Section \ref{2splitting} we develop the stability analysis against separation of non-interacting constituents in spherical symmetry, find a stability condition for general constituents, and then construct an example of a splitting solution.
+Then in Section \ref{splittingbranes} we extend the stability analysis to brane-world models.
+In Section \ref{final} we comment on the relation between the results of this paper and previous works, and possible interpretations of these features in the context of the general initial value problem with concentrated sources.
+Finally, in Section \ref{concluding} we summarize the content of this work and give some concluding remarks.